 Israel, Jordan to partner in water-for-energy deal, Israeli ministry says

-JERUSALEM, Nov 22 (Reuters) - Israel and Jordan have agreed to partner in a water-for-energy deal, Israel's Energy Ministry said on Monday.
+JERUSALEM, Nov 22 (Reuters) - Israel and Jordan have reached a preliminary agreement to partner in a water-for-energy deal, Israel's Energy Ministry said on Monday, in the first such deal between the two countries.

-The countries, the ministry said, signed a memorandum of understanding for Jordan to produce 600 megwatts in renewable energy for Israel and Israel will examine desalinating 200 million cubic meters of water for Jordan.
+The countries signed a memorandum of understanding for Jordan to produce a total of 600 megwatts of renewable energy for Israel, and Israel to desalinate 200 million cubic metres of water for Jordan.

+It was not decided over how long the agreement would be carried out.
+The deal was signed in Dubai.

+"All residents of the Middle East will benefit from this memorandum of understanding, not just Jordan and Israel.
+This is a message to the world on how countries can act together to fight the climate crisis," said Israel' Energy Minister Karine Elharrar.

 ((ari.rabinovitch@thomsonreuters.com; +972-2-632-2202; Reuters Messaging: ari.rabinovitch@thomsonreuters.com@reuters.net))